marlenej64/application-development_final-project/README.md

 * **Frontend:** Built with HTML5, CSS3, and JavaScript using the OpenLayers API.
 * **Backend:** GeoServer was utilized to serve geospatial data through WMS and WFS interfaces.

+* The raster layer (.tif) is available at: https://docs.umweltbundesamt.at/s/2nxD5q86ygA24q8
+* The vektor layer (.shp) is available in my GitHub repository: vektordaten_österreich.zip

 ## Technical Limitation: WPS Extension

 The original goal was to perform precise area-based calculations using the **GeoServer WPS (Web Processing Service)** and the `gs:Aggregate` process.